 The optimum time of year for taking the test is what works best for your schedule and ability to prepare.
 For many students this is an early to mid-summer test administration, thereby allowing students time to assess their chances for admission at a given school and an opportunity to re-take the test if they desire to do so.
 Other students will take the LSAT in the autumn due to summer commitments or because they are more comfortable taking a test while they are in the "student mindset" during an academic term.
 For similar reasons students who are planning to do something else between college and law school may decide to take the test in the spring while they are still in college.

 Whenever you take the LSAT, you should begin to prepare at least a term in advance of the test date.
 Remember that law schools want students who can organize, analyze, draw conclusions, and communicate ideas.
-You can take the test more than once (talk with a pre-law advisor about when it's appropriate to retake the LSAT) and your scores remain valid for up to five years.
+You can take the test more than once (talk with a pre-law advisor about if/when it's appropriate to retake the LSAT) and your scores remain valid for up to five years.

 LSAT Preparation